Tips for Pet Owners

 - Porosity is not an issue if you have a regular maintenance plan:

 Grout is not the only porous material on your surfaces.
 Most natural stones and certain types of tile are porous, which means they can easily absorb liquids.
 This makes them prone to etching and staining.
 Spills caused by your pet can potentially etch, stain, and wear out the sealant on your floor.
 To prevent these problems, spills must be cleaned immediately after they occur.
 We recommend using a pH-neutral cleaner such as Sir Grout's Natural Hard Surface Cleaner after wiping the spills away for an effective outcome.
-This cleaner is non-toxic and carries antimicrobial agents that can keep your pets safe from harmful microorganisms for up to one week after it has been applied.
+This cleaner is non-toxic and it is safe for everyone in the house, including pets.
 Keep in mind that scheduling Sir Grout Western New Jersey's tile and grout cleaning and sealing services periodically can be a fantastic way to keep your surfaces free from all the dirt brought by your pets.

 - The effects of urine over calcium carbonate can be avoided with sealing procedures: